tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 because I've worked on a couple of JITs and still didn't understand the backend bits.

+I started reading [](/assets/img/wimmer-linear-scan-ssa.pdf) (PDF, 2010) after writing [A catalog of ways to generate SSA](/blog/ssa/).
+Reading alone didn't make a ton of sense---I ended up with a lot of very frustrated margin notes.
+I started trying to implement it alongside the paper.
+As it turns out, though, there is a rich history of papers in this area that it leans on really heavily.
+I needed to follow the chain of references!

-I also didn't realize that there were more than one or two papers on linear scan.
+I didn't realize that there were more than one or two papers on linear scan.
 So this post will serve as a bit of a survey or a history of linear scan---as best as I can figure it out, anyway.
 If you were in or near the room where it happened, please feel free to reach out and correct some parts.

 ## Register allocation